BinaryElement/ChromaToggleOld/README.md

 1 = true
 0 = false

-**GameMode, when set above zero, will handle all the other settings for you.
-Other settings are for if you want to make your own custom mode out of sub-features.
-If you are playing a GameMode that has leaderboards enabled, you can use it in Solo Standard or Party Mode.
-If leaderboards are not enabled, it will only work in Party Mode.**
+**GameMode, when set above zero, will handle all the other settings for you.**  Most other settings are for if you want to make your own custom mode out of sub-features.
+To do this, set GameMode to zero, and play in party mode.

 ### triggerThreshold (0-1, or -1) [IMPORTANT FOR OCULUS USERS]
 **Default: -1 or 0.8f**